 Safety and tolerability of the trial treatments have been, and will continue to be, monitored closely in this trial.
-No new safety concerns relating to treatment with AZD6738 have been raised in this trial to date so you are now being given the option to continue to Part 2 of the PHOENIX trial to confirm if you are suitable to resume trial treatment after surgery (called the adjuvant setting).
-The purpose of giving trial treatment in the adjuvant setting is to investigate whether any biological activity seen within the residual disease after taking trial treatment in the short 2-week window before surgery is also seen after longer exposure to trial treatment over 12 months.
+No new safety concerns relating to treatment with durvalumab have been raised in this trial to date so you are now being given the option to continue to Part 2 of the PHOENIX trial to confirm if you are suitable to receive trial treatment after surgery (called the adjuvant setting).
+The purpose of giving trial treatment in the adjuvant setting is to investigate whether any biological activity that is seen within the residual disease after taking trial treatment in the short 2-week window before surgery is also seen in changes in blood tumour markers after longer exposure to trial treatment over 12 months.